frontendpatterns/frontendpatterns.dev/src/content/patterns/dynamic-import.md

 ## Solution

-Apply the Dynamic Import pattern by loading modules asynchronously at runtime rather than bundling everything upfront, and reinforce it with concise examples or tests.
+Load modules asynchronously at runtime rather than bundling everything upfront.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.